backend-development/backend-development-textbook/source/ruby_commandline.md

 choose a name starting with p for his scripting language (think perl, python, php) but opted for r instead.

-Like python ruby is a modern, thoroughly object oriented scripting language.
+Ruby is a thoroughly object oriented scripting language.
 Even basic data types are object:

 ``` ruby